 Nope, not at all

 That depends on what you want to do.
 My initial reaction to this is “Nope!
 Not even a little!”.
 I’m a college dropout, I barely made it though my first semester before quitting, and I have more job offers than I can accept right now.
-If there’s anything you take from this today, let it be that you don’t need a degree to have a good source of income or to be successful in freelance.
+If there’s anything you take from this today, let it be that you don’t need a degree to have a good source of income or to be successful in freelance work.
 It’s okay to be different, and really, I think it works out better anyhow.

 If you do have a degree though, you may have an edge over those of us who don’t!
 Just keep in mind that ultimately to clients, freelance experience trumps a degree almost every time.
 When you first start out on your freelance work, don’t be afraid to charge hilariously low rates.
 That’s just a short period of your fr and work your way up so you get that background, that experience, and those high reviews quicker.